Updated 11/2022

 Meets requirement(s): Fine & Applied Arts

 The purpose of this course is to expose students to various aspects of the interior design industry and is based on the industry's professional standards (Council of Interior Design Accreditation-CIDA).
 The first semester focuses on residential design.
 Students integrate knowledge, skills, and practices to evaluate potential career opportunities.
 Areas of focus include: Introduction to Residential and Commercial Design; Design Drawings; Professional Practices/Education; Design Elements and Principles; and the Design Process.
-There is a lab fee for this course. *

 4390 Fashion Design and Merchandising 1